TelenorNorway/awesome-possum/README.md

 License
 ====================

-    Copyright 2017 Telenor Norge AS
+    Copyright 2017 Telenor Digital AS

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.